-Algorithm wins because it's consistent & unbiased
+- Algorithm wins because it's consistent & unbiased - Humans are biased and seek info to reinforce their views - Humans make more mistakes

 - A broker is getting quotes for fire cover on a commercial building. - Your underwriter knows that the only rating factors in the model are - Sum insured, - Industry type and - Postcode. - The property has a sprinkler system.
 Your previous underwriter, Bill, gave a 10% discount for sprinklers.